CodeStalker/Midas/readme.md

 Javascript gets compiled the following order:

-`src/assets/js/vendor/*.js'`
+`src/assets/js/vendor/*.js`

-`src/assets/js/plugins/*.js'`
+`src/assets/js/plugins/*.js`

-`src/assets/js/script.js'`
+`src/assets/js/script.js`

-This produces a single `site.min.js` that is concatonated in the correct order and keeps your project tidy if you stick to the three simple rules below:
+This produces a single `site.min.js` that is concatenated in the correct order and keeps your project tidy if you stick to the three simple rules below:

-1. Major scripts like Jquery or Zepto go in `src/assets/js/vendor/`
+1. Major scripts like jQuery or Zepto go in `src/assets/js/vendor/`
-2. Plugins & libraries that depend on this library and are not meant to be edited like Jquery UI or your own plugins go in `src/assets/js/plugins/`
+2. Plugins & libraries that depend on this library and are not meant to be edited like jQuery UI or your own plugins go in `src/assets/js/plugins/`
-3. Any snippets of jQuery to fire off those plugins or do something else with your project should be written into `src/assets/js/script.js'`
+3. Any snippets of jQuery to fire off those plugins or do something else with your project should be written into `src/assets/js/script.js`

-Additionally the Javascripts (and CSS) are loaded in parrallel via <a href="http://headjs.com/">head.js</a>.
+Additionally the javascript's (and CSS) are loaded in parallel via <a href="http://headjs.com/">head.js</a>.
 This gives you a smorgasbord of options for responsive design as we all browser/device capability testing.
 Refer to its <a href="http://headjs.com/site/api/v1.00.html">docs</a> for further help.

 #### Images